princyok/princyok.github.io/_posts/2020-04-27-understand-a-neural-network-from-scratch.markdown

 \mathbf{W}^{(l)}=\left[\begin{matrix}{\vec{w}}_1^{(l)}\\{\vec{w}}_2^{(l)}\\\vdots\\{\vec{w}}_{n^{(l)}}^{(l)}\\\end{matrix}\right]=\left[\begin{matrix}w_{1,1}^{(l)}&w_{1,2}^{(l)}&\cdots&w_{1,n^{(l-1)}}^{(l)}\\w_{2,1}^{(l)}&w_{2,2}^{(l)}&\cdots&z_{2,n^{(l-1)}}^{(l)}\\\vdots&\vdots&\ddots&\vdots\\w_{n^{(l)},1}^{(l)}&w_{n^{(l)},2}^{(l)}&\cdots&w_{n^{(l)},n^{(l-1)}}^{(l)}\\\end{matrix}\right]
 $$

 There is a reason why each of the above matrices is also presented as a column vector of row vectors.
-This kind of representation will come in very handy when we try to solve the cost gradients symbolically during back propagation.
+This kind of representation will come in very handy when we try to solve the cost gradients symbolically via back propagation.

 And as you probably already expect, the full forward propagation equation for a feedforward neural network is: